microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_RestartFrame" class="anchor"></a>:leftwards_arrow_with_hook: RestartFrame Request

-The request restarts execution of the specified stackframe.
+The request restarts execution of the specified stack frame.

 The debug adapter first sends the response and then a `stopped` event (with reason `restart`) after the restart has completed.